 The time spent in non-work related internet surfing is a time-theft, yet many employees refuse to admit it.

-Many times, this leads to debate between the employee and the employer.
+Many times, this leads to a debate between the employee and the employer.
 It, in turn, results in unsatisfied employees, low productivity or even high employee turnover.

-3. Useless / unproductive meetings
+3. Useless / Unproductive Meetings

 Employees have lots of tasks to complete and they feel meetings are pointless.
 Most meetings are disruptive and many are really unnecessary.
 Such meetings affect employee productivity.
 It is true in a sense.